mguleryuz/geckoterm/README.md

 ## Summary

-This package provides a type-safe SDK for interacting with the LunarCrush API.
-The main feature is a strongly typed API client generated using OpenAPI specs.
+This package provides a type-safe SDK for interacting with the CoinGecko Terminal API.
+The main feature is a strongly typed API client generated using OpenAPI 3 specs.
 The repository is open source and hosted at [In This GitHub Repository](https://github.com/mguleryuz/geckoterm).

 Check out the [Changelog](./CHANGELOG.md) to see what changed in the latest releases.